-Built in 1938 the Ace Cafe developed in to one of the most iconic landmarks in motorcycling history.
-Begining life as a humble roadside cafe Ace’s two stand out features were it’s location, right alongside of one of Britain’s fastest major road networks and it’s opening times, 24 hours a day.
-As it’s popularity grew among motorcyclists and the Cafe Racer trend developed the Ace Cafe became the place to go for any enthusiast.
-Teams of riders would gather and listen to Rock and Roll music with their girls before screaming off in to the night to race around a course and return before a song on the jukebox could end.
+Built in 1938 the Ace Cafe developed into one of the most iconic landmarks in motorcycling history.
+Beginning life as a humble roadside cafe Ace’s two stand out features were it’s location, right alongside one of Britain’s fastest major road networks and it’s opening times, 24 hours a day.
+As its popularity grew among motorcyclists and the Cafe Racer trend developed the Ace Cafe became the place to go for any enthusiast.
+Teams of riders would gather and listen to Rock and Roll music with their girls before screaming off into the night to race around a course and return before a song on the jukebox could end.

 In 1993 the first Ace reunion was held at the site of the original cafe.
 Now over 12,000 people attend each year.
-But not stopping there the Ace Cafe would become the site numerous motorbike and car shows the year round, almost like a hommage to it’s unique past.
+But not stopping there the Ace Cafe would become the site numerous motorbike and car shows the year-round, almost like a homage to its unique past.

 My simple account of the Ace Cafe’s history can’t do it as much justice as a visit to their website can do.
 If you live in the UK and you’re a bike fan of any sort pay them a visit and check out their historic photo gallery.
 It’ll get you all pumped for the ride back home.

 David Mucci is an Industrial Designer and Custom Motorcycle Builder working out of Portland, Oregon.
 Since his 17th birthday, David’s been tinkering on his own vehicles.
 The obsession lead to him studying…Continue Reading

 Earlier this year Return of the Cafe Racers had the honour of co-hosting the Australian premiere of Oil in the Blood.
 The feature-length documentary takes you on a world tour to meet…Continue Reading